 Although over forty individual scenarios are available for play, the real meat of Heroes III lies in its singleplayer campaigns.
 Three small sub-campaigns, each with a few well-crafted maps, are available at the start of the game.
 One puts you in control of Queen Catherine’s Erathian defense, another casts you as a demonic overlord attempting continental conquest, and the third gives you a chance to indulge your greedy, mercenary tendencies.
 Balancing seems to be slightly off at times, with several challenging starter missions thrown in a bit too early.
 If it’s a more accessible Heroes III is what you’re looking for, then look no further than Heroes Chronicles, a compacted version of HoMM3 suited for beginners.

 You’ll definitely want to hone your skills with the singleplayer campaigns before playing online, though you shouldn’t expect much quarter as a beginner there either.
 The way you lose your Hero and his army outright when you are defeated in battle (or surrender) highlights just how strongly this game is rooted in its PVP pedigree – great for extended multiplayer sessions, not as much for solo missions.
 As you play you’ll also notice there isn’t much of a storytelling element to the campaigns.
-You get intermittent walls of text telling you things, and short briefing videos at the start of each mission, but no genuine story, characters or dialogue.
+You get intermittent walls of text telling you things, and short briefing videos at the start of each mission.

 Heroes III can doubtlessly be a tough nut to crack initially with its unforgiving combat and methodical gameplay, making it less than ideal for impatient strategy fans.
 But get past those initial bumps and you’ll find yourself going far in this remarkably deep strategy game.

 System Requirements: Windows 98, 64 MB RAM, 2MB Video, 120 MB HDD Space